microCOVID/microCOVID/.github/ISSUE_TEMPLATE/feature_request.md

 ---

-**Is your feature request related to a situation you're tyring to understnad with microCOVID?
+**Is your feature request related to a situation you're trying to understand with microCOVID?
 Please describe.**
-A clear and concise description of what the situation you're trying to understand by using microCOVID.
+A clear and concise description of the situation you're trying to understand by using microCOVID.

 **Describe the solution you'd like**
 A clear and concise description of what you want to happen.